Rebooting a DB instance - Amazon Relational Database Service

 Typically, you reboot your DB instance for maintenance reasons so that your changes take effect.
 The following use cases are common:

 • Associating a new DB parameter group – When you associate a new DB parameter group with a DB instance, RDS applies the modified static and dynamic parameters only after the DB instance is rebooted.
 However, if you modify dynamic parameters in the DB parameter group after you have associated it with the DB instance, these changes are applied immediately without a reboot.
-For more information, see Working with parameter groups.
+For more information, see Parameter groups for Amazon RDS.

 • Applying a change to a static parameter in an existing DB parameter group – When you change a static parameter and save the DB parameter group, the status of DB instances associated with this parameter group in the console changes to pending-reboot.
 The parameter change takes effect only after the associated DB instances are rebooted.
 When you change a dynamic parameter in an existing parameter group, the change takes effect immediately by default, without requiring a reboot.